EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 Partial and full length peptides
 """"""""""""""""""""""""""""""""

-In common with some other CDS predictors, Prodigal provides an indication as to whether a gene is full length or extends beyond the contig.
+In common with some other protein coding sequence predictors, Prodigal provides an indication as to whether a gene is full length or extends beyond the contig.
 To indicate this, the sequence ID has two digits appended (one for each end of the sequence), each of which is either 0 (the gene is